 |

-Inherited the title of Pa Tapaeru in 1932, the highest-ranking
+She inherited the title of Pa Tapaeru in 1932, the highest-ranking

-traditional leader in the Cook Islands.
-She was married to Sir Tom
+traditional leader in the Cook Islands

 Davis, Premier (1978- 83, 1983-87), and lived (1923-90). |